cosmobobak/viridithas/THIRD-PARTY-NOTICES.md

 # Third-Party Notices

-Viridithas is licensed under the GNU General Public License v3.0 (see `LICENSE`).
+Viridithas is licensed under the GNU Affero General Public License v3.0 (see `LICENSE`).
-It incorporates the following components under their own, GPLv3-compatible terms.
+It incorporates the following components under their own, AGPLv3-compatible terms.
 These notices must be retained in source and binary distributions.

 ## Pyrrhic / Fathom: Syzygy tablebase probing (`deps/pyrrhic/`)